scriptkid-py/awdiii/MONGODB_SETUP.md

 2. Click "Add New Database User"
 3. Choose "Password" authentication
 4. Create a username and password
-5. Set privileges to "Read and write to any database"
+5. Set privileges to "Read and write to a specific database: skillshare"
+   - Select "Built-in Role" and choose "readWrite"
+   - Specify the database name as "skillshare"
+   - Avoid assigning cluster-wide roles (like "Atlas admin") or admin roles unless explicitly needed
 6. Click "Add User"

 ## 4. Set Up Network Access